Algebraic K-theory of the infinite place: Generalized rings

-Given a morphism $\phi: R \r S$ of generalized rings, the forgetful functor $\Mod(S) \r \Mod(R)$ between the module categories has a left adjoint $\phi^*: \Mod(R) \r \Mod(S)$ called \emph{base change} \cite[4.6.19]{Durov}.
-Let $R$ be a generalized ring.
-A \emph{free $R$-module} is one of the form $R(X)$, where $X$ is any set.
-This terminology is justified by
+Given a morphism $\phi: R \r S$ of generalized rings, the forgetful functor $\Mod(S) \r \Mod(R)$ between the module categories has a left adjoint $\phi^*: \Mod(R) \r \Mod(S)$ called \emph{base change}.
+We also denote it by $-\t_R S$.
+Being a left adjoint, this functor preserves colimits [4.6.19].\mylabel{colimits} For example, for a generalized ring $R$, the unique map $\Fzero \r R$ of generalized rings induces an adjunction

+Its left adjoint is explicitly given by $X \mapsto R(X)$, the so-called \emph{free $R$-module} on some set $X$.
+That is,